Daniel J. Frey

 They believed they were in the right.

-1,773,700 plus German soldiers died during World War One.
+1,773,700 plus German soldiers died during World War I.

 They believed they were in the right.

-Then the German people still believed they were in the right and the rest of the world was wrong and for a second time they went to war with the world and over 4.3 million soldiers were killed and over 500,000 civilians were killed.
+Then, the German people still believed they were in the right, and the rest of the world was wrong, and for a second time, they went to war with the world, and over 4.3 million soldiers were killed, and over 500,000 civilians were killed.

-They got the message they were wrong.
+They got the message that they were wrong.

 3 million North Korean soldiers died for their cause.